fido-device-onboard/pri-fidoiot/README.md

 Next get the owners public key by starting the demo owner service and use the following REST API.

 GET https://localhost:8043/api/v1/certificate?alias=SECP256R1 (or http://localhost:8042/api/v1/certificate?alias=SECP256R1)
-Authorization DIGEST with "apiUser" and api_password defined in the owners service.env Result body will be the owners certificate in PEM format
+Authorization DIGEST with "apiUser" and api_password defined in the Owner's service.env Response body will be the Owner's certificate in PEM format

 ```